Trusted WordPress tutorials, when you need them most.

 On the next screen, you will be asked to choose a template.

-SeedProd has dozens of beautifully designed templates that you can use as a starter point, or you can choose ‘Blank Template’ to start with an empty page.
+SeedProd comes loaded with tons of beautifully designed templates to give you a head start.
+This includes templates for specific use cases, such as non-profit websites or automotive business sites.
+Or, you can choose ‘Blank Template’ to start with an empty page.

 Choose template